 It is important to choose the right business activity from the start when setting up a business in Dubai.

 The reason for this is that your activities will be restricted to the activity indicate on your license.
 You want some examples?

-– If you run a designer company you cannot rent a warehouse.
+If you open a designer company you cannot open a factory.

 So it is important to have a good plan and choose your activity that will suite your needs.
 Now AND in the future, when other opportunities may arise.